DracoBlue/PhpDebugToolbar/README.md

   - fixed that sometimes loading the database query tab crashed
   - added rows, affected_rows, time and memory for db queries in propel
+  - added rows, time and memory for doctrine statements
 - 1.2.0 (2010/11/18)
   - added propel database extension
 - 1.1.2 (2010/11/18)